 This disparity between academics and media ghouls in capturing the public's attention isn't limited to just history.
 In 2013 the prestigious newspaper Asahi Shimbun published a dubious headliner claiming the HPV vaccine carried health risks.
 The resulting paper you wouldn't bother wiping an orifice with has culminated in a 0.7% vaccination rate and 3000 extra deaths annually among women.
 As a result of this constant soul-searching narratives ebb and sway, not beholden to common conclusions or authoritative figures spearheading public opinion.
 This all came to ahead when the Ukrainian government included the Showa emperor Hirohito in a bit of anti-fascist anti-putin propaganda.
 The resulting backlash from people who have too much time on their hands led to a staggering rescindance and apology from the Ukrainians, an outcome more embarrassing than pissing your pants.
 A man so quietly unpopular even to the "colonialism was epic" crowd was suddenly defended online by right-wingers like he was a corporate billionaire, all by virtue of a foreign entity criticizing monarchy.

 More cynical Japanese eyes saw themselves not as Ukranians whose sovereignty is continually threatened by a larger regional rival, but as Russians.
 The fervent support for the war by those not fighting it, the enthusiastic media support, obscured casualty figures, the dissidents disappearing, it all was a mirror image of was happening in 1937.
 To them nodding along to a pyrrhic conflict is more Japanese than soup from vending machines or dying alone.
 News of the Kishida administration doubling defense spending in response was the very last outcome they wanted with their fundamental belief that the Japanese state doesn't have a great record in responsible state violence.
+You wonder what the over-70's in Japan must feel, clicking through "wounded Russian soldier shoots himself" compilations on twitter or the daily pictures of Gazan children reduced into scoopable pieces.
+They rioted in their 20's with the conviction that they could change the world, only to see the same images and hear the same stories.

 February 18th, 1945 Today the teacher told us about the army's new weapons.
 Apparently they're like paper balloons with a bomb suspended on it.
 It's used to destroy Japan's enemies.
 I feel like I can't sit here idly anymore. - class essay written by a 2nd grader, Rissei Elementary, Kyoto